Do you want to compare Yoast SEO vs All in One SEO?

 Let’s see how these two plugins stack up when it comes to installing and setting up basic SEO settings on WordPress websites.

 Yoast SEO is a powerful plugin, and it has a lot of options that you need to go through one by one.
-We have made this easy for you, take a look at our guide on how to install and setup Yoast SEO plugin in WordPress.
+To make this easier for you, we put together a guide on how to install and set up Yoast SEO plugin in WordPress.

 The settings section of Yoast SEO is neatly divided into pages where each page has different tabs for respective settings.

 This makes it easy for users to locate an option in the settings.

 On-screen help is available on all pages of Yoast SEO settings.
 Just click the purple question mark button at the bottom, and it will expand to show you support documentation.

 Neatly organized settings, a configuration wizard for beginners, and on-screen help options make it easy for beginners to set up Yoast SEO on their WordPress site.